Home Office Scheme Singapore: Knowing The Basics

 - Generate extraneous noise, smoke, odour, liquid waste or dust that could become a nuisance.

 - Introduce excessive human or vehicular traffic to the surrounding neighbourhood.

 - Adversely affect the character, ambience, and environment of the residential estate.

 - Have any bad and immoral influences.

-Your business must fulfil the fire safety requirements imposed by the Fire Safety and Shelter Department, and the regulations of other government authorities and licences/approvals must be obtained before business can commence.
+Your business must fulfill the fire safety requirements imposed by the Fire Safety and Shelter Department, Also, the regulations of other government authorities and licenses/approvals must be present before business can commence.